SMW & associates, Inc.

 Architect: Sogno Design Group

-This project is a second story addition and total renovation of a single-story house.
+This residential project consisted of a second story addition and total renovation of an existing single-story house.
 The structural system utilized innovative framing design to create the complex roof shape.
-The second floor addition is supported by a series of transfer beams since the second floor walls are inboard of the existing first floor walls.
-A total seismic upgrade was required for the addition.
-Prefabricated shear wall panels were used to maximize door and window openings to the backyard.
-The project also includes a foundation replacement.
+The second floor walls are inboard of the existing first floor walls, so the walls at this level are supported by a series of transfer beams.
+A total seismic upgrade was required for the addition,, and prefabricated shear wall panels were used to maximize door and window openings to the backyard.
+The project also included a foundation replacement.

 Reimer Residence, Berkeley, CA